 *Diagnosis-Related Groups (DRG)- An agreement between most hospitals and CHAMPVA to accept a fixed rate for inpatient care regardless of the billed amount.

 Confined or confinement means being an inpatient in a hospital (or skilled nursing facility) due to sickness or injury.
 And skilled nursing facility does not mean:

 Rates and/or benefits are based on the attained age of the Insured Person and increase as you enter each new age category.
 Rates and/or benefits may be changed on a class basis.

-The CHAMPVA Supplement Plan works in all 50 States, but not sold in CO, ME, NH, NV, OR, WA.
+The Plan is currently not available in CO, ME, NH, OR, WA.